Licensing criteria for centre-based ECE services

 You may wish to keep a record of nappy changes each day for parents’ information.

-More information can be found in the resource Nga Kupu Oranga: A health and safety resource for early childhood services.
+More information can be found in the resource Nga Kupu Oranga: A health and safety resource for early childhood services(external link).

 Refer to Criteria PF25 - Nappy Change Facilities for more information.